zhangzq71/Arduino-FOC/docs/hardware/foc_shield.md

 ### Motor
 - Motor phases `a`, `b` and `c` are connected directly the motor terminal connector `TB_M1`
-- `a`,`b`,`c` and encoder channels `A` and `B` have to be oriented right for the algorightm to work.
+- `a`,`b`,`c` and encoder channels `A` and `B` have to be oriented right for the algorithm to work.
 But don't worry about it too much.
-Connect it in initialy as you wish and then if it doesnt move reverse pahse `a` and `b` of the motor, that should be enogh.
+Connect it in initially as you wish and then if it doesn't move reverse phase `a` and `b` of the motor, that should be enough.

 ## Arduino SimpleFOC Shield V1.2 example